 If you are coming from elsewhere in New Zealand, there is lots of public transport towards Queensland.
 Or, it may well be that you ride on into town on the Kiwi Experience.
 See my complete guide to the Kiwi Experience here.

-Honestly, it completely depends on how frugal you are, what experiences you want during your trip, and your general lifestyle.
+Honestly, it completely depends on how frugal you are, what experiences you want during your trip, and your general lifestyle while you are backpacking in Queenstown.

 To help you out, I’ve put together two money-related posts about New Zealand